-You must expend funds on your project within 8 months of your project start date (expected mid-July or August 2020).
+You must expend funds on your project within 8 months of your project start date (expected mid-July or August 2021).
 Each RTP grantee has eight months from the project start date to submit a reimbursement request in WebGrants.
 Your first reimbursement request deadline depends on your project start month and is listed in the chart below.
+Your project start month is the month you receive your award agreement from FWP.

 Project Start Month 1 st Reimbursement Request Deadline

-July 2020 March 31, 2021
+July 2021 March 31, 2022

-August 2020 April 30, 2021
+August 2021 April 30, 2022